 Managing day-to-day interactions with mobile service providers can be a challenging and time-consuming activity for fleet managers.
 In addition, large, multinational enterprises often have multiple tools and applications that vary in each country.
 This impacts operational efficiency at every level.

-Out-tasking the management of this complex environment is a value proposition that Orange Business Services delivers for global enterprises through our Multisourcing Service Integration (MSI) for Mobility solutions.
+Out-tasking the management of this complex environment is a value proposition that Orange Business delivers for global enterprises through our Multisourcing Service Integration (MSI) for Mobility solutions.
 With its modular approach, MSI for Mobility can be adapted to each customer’s needs in order to provide global governance and a seamless experience in managing mobile assets.

 Reduce complexity and inefficiencies through request management